 Of course, Tobul also supplies accumulators as an integral part of the control and operation of subsea drilling and production systems.
 They are used to ensure sufficient hydraulic power to activate hydraulic actuators and motors, electrohydraulic control pods, blowout preventers, and gate valves for flow control of oil and gas to the surface or other subsea locations.

-For more information on SEAsure depth compensators or accumulators, click here.
+Click here for more information on Tobul's SEAsure depth compensators or accumulators.